Postpartum Doula Services with Marlee

 For many families, the postpartum period or "4th trimester" is a rite of passage in and of itself.
 It's common to feel unprepared to meet the challenges this part of the journey brings.
 As postpartum doulas, we are privileged to walk alongside you as you welcome your new baby into the family, providing gentle, nonjudgmental support and encouragement as you find your footing in your new role.
 Our goal is to help you become self-reliant and confident in your new skills!

 Many parents express that loneliness and isolation were unexpected challenges for them in the first few months of their baby's life.
 When you have a postpartum doula, you don't have to worry about that!
-We will be by your side as you learn all about your baby, and how to balance your baby's needs with your own.
-Whether you have questions about breastfeeding or bottle feeding (or both), find yourself asking "Is this normal?" about 100 times a day, or just want some company while you process all the changes that are going on, we're here for you.
+I will be by your side as you learn all about your baby, and how to balance your baby's needs with your own.
+Whether you have questions about breastfeeding or bottle feeding (or both), find yourself asking "Is this normal?" about 100 times a day, or just want some company while you process all the changes that are going on, I'm here for you.

 What will a postpartum doula shift be like?